AdobeDocs/adobeio-runtime/guides/security_general.md

 The use of cookies directly from web actions on Runtime is discouraged.
 For further reading, please see [Securing Web Actions](securing_web_actions.md).

 ## Secrets
 Secrets fall into two different categories and must be handled in specific ways based on those categories.
-Runtime is not responsible for securing secrets beyond keeping our copy of your namespace secure.

 ### Runtime Namespace Details
 Namespace credentials should be treated with the utmost care.
 These credentials allow full access to the namespace: _do not share this information with customers using the action._ If the design of the system requires these credentials to be stored inside the action or passed in as parameters to your action, _consider some other design._ Leaking of these credentials will allow an attacker full access to the namespace, and _the owner of the namespace is responsible for any costs accrued_ during that time.